rust-lang/unsafe-code-guidelines/wip/memory-interface.md

 For example, it explicitly acknowledges that pointers are not just integers and that uninitialized memory is special (both are true for C and C++ as well but you have to read the standard very careful, and consult non-normative defect report responses, to see this).
 Another key property of the interface presented below is that it is *untyped*.
 This encodes the fact that in Rust, *operations are typed, but memory is not*---a key difference to C and C++ with their type-based strict aliasing rules.
+At the same time, the memory model provides a *side-effect free* way to turn pointers into "raw bytes", which is *not* [the direction C++ is moving towards](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2364.pdf), so we might have to revisit this choice later.

 ## Pointers